PierreSenellart/provsql/doc/TODO/safe-query-optimisation-plan.md

 # Safe-Query Optimisation for ProvSQL — Implementation Plan

+## 0. Implementation status (branch `safe_queries`)

+**Landed**: GUC `provsql.boolean_provenance`; per-table metadata in the mmap store with TID / BID / OPAQUE kind plus block-key columns; IPC + SQL bindings + relcache-invalidated per-backend cache; planner-hook integration; hierarchy detector (`find_hierarchical_root_atoms`) and single-level rewriter (`rewrite_hierarchical_cq`) in `src/safe_query.{c,h}` (extracted from `src/provsql.c`).

+The rewriter currently accepts:

+- Self-join-free hierarchical CQs with column pushdown for every fully-covered shared class (root + extras).
+- Atom-local WHERE-qual pushdown (slice 3b): single-atom conjuncts pushed into the inner `SELECT DISTINCT` wrap before the union-find.
+- Multi-level rewrite for partial-coverage shared classes (slice 3c): one big inner sub-Query when there's an outer atom; Choice A re-entry handles nesting.
+- Multi-level + multi-fully-covered class: the inner sub-Query exposes every fully-covered class, not just the root.
+- Disjoint multi-group: when every atom is touched by some partial- coverage class and the signatures partition cleanly (no bridges), one inner sub-Query per distinct signature, joined at the outer on the fully-covered classes.
+- Single-atom head Vars on any atom position (outer-wrap, first- member grouped, non-first-member grouped); the new `safe_proj_slot.outer_attno` decouples the logical inner column from the in-list position.
+- BID block-key alignment: BID atoms whose `block_key` columns are not all in the projection slots are refused (empty block_key refused unconditionally).
+- Multi-component CQs: disconnected FROM (`q :- A(x), B(y)`) split
+  into one inner sub-Query per connected component, Cartesian- product at the outer; covers both Var-carrying and all-constant targetLists (a synthetic `Const(1)` anchor folds Var-less components to one row each).
+- UCQ via top-level UNION ALL and branch-disjoint UNION (DISTINCT) — no extra code needed; recursion into branches plus per-row `independent` evaluation suffices.

+**Pinned bails** (regression-tested as deferred):

+- The "bridge case" — a partial-coverage class spanning multiple signature groups in a hierarchical CQ (test (22) in `safe_query_pushdown.sql`).
+- Branch-overlapping UNION (DISTINCT) where atoms are shared across branches (test (21)).

+**Not yet started**:

+- §4.5: root-gate tag + per-semiring `compatibleWithBooleanRewrite`
+  constexpr.
+Without it, a tagged circuit can still be passed to a non-absorptive semiring and silently return a wrong answer; this is the gate that lets us recommend the GUC publicly.
+- §7 documentation and release-script discipline (upgrade script `provsql--1.5.0--1.6.0.sql`, user/dev docs, RELEASE_NOTES).

+Regression suite is 139/139 green with the GUC off (default) and the new tests cover the GUC-on paths above.

 ## 1. Goal

 For a restricted class of safe conjunctive queries, produce provenance